rmolinari/thesis_1999/1999_thesis.typ

 @section2.3.1 was a long and complicated one.
 As the $P_e$ strategy is so much simpler than the $R_e$ one, the corresponding set of lemmas is also.
 We assume we have fixed a #stalpha of odd length.
-Again we streat all stages mentioned as being the succissive ones at which #stalpha is actually accessible.
+Again we treat all stages mentioned as being the successive ones at which #stalpha is actually accessible.
 We start by discussing the patterns that the cycle states can make.
 We again refer to the pattern at stage $s$ as $pattern(s)$.